titipata/science_concierge/README.md

 ```

 where `like_posters` is a list or tuple of like poster index and `dislike_posters` is for
-list of dislike posters. `all_posters_index` is the rank of suggested posters.
+list of dislike posters. `all_posters_index` is the rank of recommended posters.

 ## Dependencies